RohanBhattacharyya/Starbase/README.md

 #### Building Without an Embedded Steam Web API Key

-If you do not wish to embed a key, users will be prompted to enter their own Steam Web API Key the first time they attempt to browse the Steam Workshop.
+If you do not wish to embed a key, simply run the build command without setting the `STARBASE_STEAM_API_KEY` environment variable.
+Users will be prompted to enter their own Steam Web API Key the first time they attempt to browse the Steam Workshop.

 ```bash
 npm run dist